WorldHealthOrganization/smart-immunizations/input/pagecontent/system-actors.md

 This page lists and describes the human users and digital services that interact with the system, derived from the business requirements defined at the operational level (L2).
-For more details about end-users and related stakeholders, see the [Generic Personas](personas.html) and the WHO Digital Adaptation Kit for <mark>[insert health domain here]</mark>(link forthcoming).
+For more details about end-users and related stakeholders, see the [Generic Personas](personas.html) and the [WHO Digital Adaptation Kit for Immunizations](https://iris.who.int/handle/10665/380303).

 Systems managing clinical and patient information are expected to interact with a shared health record, laboratory information system or a longitudinal health record, as appropriate, and to synchronize with data collected in a clinical encounter.